Samsung Galaxy S8 Plus vs. iPhone 7 Plus: Which adds more value?

 Last year was an eventful year for Samsung, and that’s putting it mildly.
-August saw the release of the much-anticipated Galaxy Note 7, which blew the competition out of the water — quite literally as the phone was soon blacklisted from entire countries and banned from major airlines after it revealed a nasty habit of catching fire in owners’ pockets.
+August saw the release of the much-anticipated Galaxy Note 7, which blew the competition out of the water — quite literally, as the phone was soon blacklisted from entire countries and banned from major airlines after it revealed a nasty habit of catching fire in owners’ pockets.

 Not to worry, though; Samsung is a ginormous company, and it has a second chance to regain consumer trust with the Galaxy S8 and S8 Plus.
-So how does Samsung’s latest flagship stack up against Apple’s highly-acclaimed iPhone 7 Plus?
-We break the specs down to find a winner.
+So how does Samsung’s latest flagship stack up against Apple’s latest, plus-sized headset?
+We lauded the latter device in our iPhone 7 Plus review, but here, we examine how its flagship features compare with those of the Galaxy S8 Plus.
+Read on to find out which smartphone is right for you.

-More: Behind the scenes: How Samsung designed and built the Galaxy S8 and S8+

 Specs